Gewest13/wp-mailer/readme.md

   1. Use `$mailer->getForm($id)` to get all form fields.
   2. Then, use a `foreach` loop to loop through all fields. `foreach ($mailer->getForm($id) as $name => $field)`
   3. Inside the loop the `$field` variable will contain the entire html element so `echo` it.
 The `$name` variable will hold the field name as setup in Wordpress.

+## To do

+  1. Javascript integration (AJAX)
+  2. Validation types for e-mail and phone
+  3. Add files (attachments)
+  4. Replace string in message for arrays (checkbox)
+  5. Add ReCAPTCHA